Conscious Parentingis not a set of rules for parents to follow but a set of beliefs about what children need to develop and thrive.

-When we recognize that solutions and acceptance can't always occur in the exact moment of conflict because they require reflection - we learn patience.
+When we recognize that solutions and acceptance can't always occur at the exact moment of conflict because they require reflection - we learn patience.

-First, we need to process and regulate our emotions.
+First, we need to learn to process and regulate our emotions.

-is the key to successful conflict resolution and cooperative problem-solving.
-Children who yell, resist and act out are not regulated.
+is the key to successful conflict resolution and cooperative problem-solving with kids.
+Children who yell, resist, and act out are not regulated.
 They are in a state of dysregulation where the stress response system has taken over the body's major functions - most importantly, the thinking function.

 It takes a mature brain, unconditional support, and lots of repetition for the lessons about proper behavior, good decision making, and other higher-order skills to sink in and cement into positive behavioral patterns in our children.